yaanno/greenhouseapp/README.md

 ## Description

 Green House App is a (Tea House Shop) web application for demo purposes using HTML5 APIs and built for handheld devices.
 The App is based on [jQuery](http://jquery.com) and [Sammy](http://code.quirkey.com/sammy) JavaScript frameworks.
+For data models and persistence it will use (js-model)[http://github.com/benpickles/js-model].

 ## Get the code